 Earthquake early warning systems don’t predict earthquakes.
 Instead, they detect ground motion as soon as an earthquake begins and quickly send alerts that a tremor is on its way, giving people crucial seconds to prepare.

-In 1985, Caltech seismologist Tom Heaton published the first paper on the concept of earthquake early warning systems, networks of ground-based sensors that send alerts to users when the earth begins to tremble.
+In 1985, Caltech seismologist Tom Heaton published the first paper on the concept of earthquake early warning systems, which are networks of ground-based sensors that send alerts to users when the earth begins to tremble.

 Such systems, including ShakeAlert on the West Coast of the United States, operate on the principle that while seismic waves travel at just a few miles per second, electronic alerts from the region of the epicenter can be sent almost instantly.
 Here's how it works:

 During an earthquake, several types of seismic waves radiate out from the quake's epicenter.
-First, weaker but faster-moving P-waves trigger sensors that, in turn, transmit signals to data processing centers.
+First, weaker but faster-moving P waves trigger sensors that, in turn, transmit signals to data processing centers.

 Algorithms quickly estimate the earthquake's location, magnitude, and intensity: Where is it?
 How big is it?
 Who is going to feel it?

-The system then sends an alert before slower, but more destructive S-waves and surface waves arrive.
+The system then sends an alert before slower but more destructive S waves and surface waves arrive.

-Although people who are near the epicenter will have little, if any advance warning, those farther away may have critical seconds to brace for shaking.
+Although people who are near the epicenter will have little, if any, advance warning, those farther away may have critical seconds to brace for shaking.
 Paired with automated responses that can slow trains or shut off gas lines, early warning systems may help prevent some of the injuries and damage typically associated with major quakes.

 An earthquake just happened.
 Why didn't I receive an alert on my smartphone?